openintegrationhub/Data-and-Domain-Models/MasterDataModels/Documents/DocumentModelDescription.md

 ## Policy

 Policies can describe how objects are handled by the system.
-Invoices for example must be stored in a tamper proof environment in order to compete local law.
+Invoices, for example, must be stored in a tamper-proof environment in order to comply with local law.
 Therefore policies can be used to define retention or deletion policies.

 |Attribute|Type|Properties|Description|Example|Possible Enumeration Options|